Total giving in 2017 reached its highest level ever, surpassing the $400 Billion mark for a total of $410.02 Billion.

 Giving has been on the rise for the past few years.
 This year, giving increased among all four sources (corporations, foundations, bequests and individuals), with corporate giving increasing by the largest amount at 8 percent growth (5.7 percent adjusted for inflation).
 This growth from corporations is in part due to a $405 million bump in corporate gifts to natural disasters in 2017.

 Photo: Alford Group staff at As Good as It Gives: America’s Philanthropy Today on June 17, 2016 at Mesirow Financial in Chicago.
-The Alford Group co-sponsored As Good as It Gives: America’s Philanthropy Today with Mesirow Financial in Chicago to share this year’s Giving USA numbers and discuss what the numbers mean for not-for-profit organizations.
+Alford Group co-sponsored As Good as It Gives: America’s Philanthropy Today with Mesirow Financial in Chicago to share this year’s Giving USA numbers and discuss what the numbers mean for nonprofit organizations.

 Here are the main takeaways:

 Alford Group’s Executive Vice President Sharon Tiknis and Senior Consultant Diane Knoepke presented to the room and reported that 2015 was America’s most generous year ever, as donors collectively gave over $373 billion.
 Giving is on a two-year increase, as 2014 was previously charted as the most generous year of giving.
 Since the Great Recession ended in 2009, giving has increased by 23 percent.
 Individuals continue to represent the majority of giving in America at 71 percent of total giving in 2015.